Franz Boas: Early life and education

 Franz Boas was born on July 9, 1858, in Minden, Westphalia, the son of Sophie Meyer and Meier Boas.
 Although his grandparents were observant Jews, his parents embraced Enlightenment values, including their assimilation into modern German society.
-Boas's parents were educated, well-to-do, and liberal; they did not like dogma of any kind.
-An important early influence was the avuncular Abraham Jacobi, his mother's brother-in-law and a friend of Karl Marx, and who was to advise him through Boas's career.
-Due to this, Boas was granted the independence to think for himself and pursue his own interests.
+Boas's parents were liberal; they did not like dogma of any kind.
+An important early influence was the avuncular Abraham Jacobi, his mother's brother-in-law and a friend of Karl Marx, who was to advise him throughout Boas's career.
 Early in life, he displayed a penchant for both nature and natural sciences.
-Boas vocally opposed antisemitism and refused to convert to Christianity, but he did not identify himself as a Jew.
+Boas refused to convert to Christianity, but he did not identify himself as a religious Jew.
 This is disputed however by Ruth Bunzel, a protégée of Boas, who called him "the essential protestant; he valued autonomy above all things."
-According to his biographer, "He was an 'ethnic' German, preserving and promoting German culture and values in America."
+According to his biographer, "He was a jewish German, preserving and promoting German culture and values in America."
 In an autobiographical sketch, Boas wrote:

 The background of my early thinking was a German home in which the ideals of the revolution of 1848 were a living force.
 My father, liberal, but not active in public affairs; my mother, idealistic, with a lively interest in public matters; the founder about 1854 of the kindergarten in my hometown, devoted to science.
 My parents had broken through the shackles of dogma.
 My father had retained an emotional affection for the ceremonial of his parental home, without allowing it to influence his intellectual freedom.

 From kindergarten on, Boas was educated in natural history, a subject he enjoyed.
 In gymnasium, he was most proud of his research on the geographic distribution of plants.

 When he started his university studies, Boas first attended Heidelberg University for a semester followed by four terms at Bonn University, studying physics, geography, and mathematics at these schools.
 In 1879, he hoped to transfer to Berlin University to study physics under Hermann von Helmholtz, but ended up transferring to the University of Kiel instead due to family reasons.
 At Kiel, Boas had wanted to focus on the mathematical topic of C.F.
 Gauss's law of the normal distribution of errors for his dissertation, but he ultimately had to settle for a topic chosen for him by his doctoral advisor, physicist Gustav Karsten, on the optical properties of water.
 Boas completed his dissertation entitled Contributions to the Perception of the Color of Water, which examined the absorption, reflection, and polarization of light in water, and was awarded a PhD in physics in 1881.